-Glass half dome paperweight with image of a Tabby Kitten Cat by 19th century painter Henriette Ronner Knip.
+Glass half dome paperweight with image of a Calico Kitten Cat by 19th century painter Henriette Ronner Knip.
 The lively kitten looks out with a part black, white, and orange face.
 Henriette became quite a celebrity and famous cat portrait painter in the Netherlands during the 1850s and 1860s.
 The detail is from her painting "Awakening" and has warm golden hues with white and black details.

 - Glass paperweight comes in an elegant presentation box with sateen lining suitable as a corporate or graduation gift.

 - Part of the Parastone Museum Gift Collection.
 PN PRK1.

 - Measures: 3 in W x 3 in L x 1.5 in H. Weight 0.9 lbs.